dev-callsign-hawk/food_cnn/README.md

 # food_cnn
-This is a food image classification
+This is a food image classification task done using CNNs.